Skip to content

 Actuators

-ado get actuators --details lists the available actuators and experiments.
-Here is a truncated example of the output:
+ado get actuators --details lists the available actuators, the number of experiments they provide, a description and their version.
+Below is an example of the output:

-One of the primary ways to extend ado is to develop new Actuators providing the ability to do experiments on entities in a new domain.
+A primary way to extend ado is by developing new Actuators providing the ability to do experiments on entities in a new domain.

 Example: Experiment from the SFTTrainer actuator

-Here is an example description of an experiment from the SFTTrainer actuator.
+Here is an example (truncated) description of an experiment from the SFTTrainer actuator.

-Measures the performance of full-fine tuning a model with FSDP+flash-attention for a given (GPU model, number GPUS, batch_size, model_max_length) combination.
+Description: Measures the performance of prompt-tuning a model for a given (GPU model, number GPUS, batch_size,

 Constitutive Properties: